Guseyn/ehtmlpage/md/documentation-elements.md

 </html>
 ```

 Use attrbiute `data-apply-code-highlighting="true"`, if you want to use code highligher in your markdowns.
-Use attribute `data-apply-latex` to use LaTeX in your markdowns.
+Use attribute `data-apply-latex="true"` to use LaTeX in your markdowns.

 You can also add attributes `data-actions-on-progress-start` and `data-actions-on-progress-end`, where you can do some actions while waiting for response: